MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/ndis-poll-mode.md

 ## Queuing a Poll object for execution

-In the ISR miniport routine the driver calls [**NdisRequestPoll**](/windows-hardware/drivers/ddi/poll/nf-poll-ndisrequestpoll) to queue the Poll object for execution.
-For simplicity this example only shows receive handling and ignores the sharing of interrupt lines.
+From an ISR, miniport drivers call [**NdisRequestPoll**](/windows-hardware/drivers/ddi/poll/nf-poll-ndisrequestpoll) to  queue a Poll object for execution.
+The following example shows receive handling but ignores the sharing of interrupt lines for simplicity.

 ```C++
 BOOLEAN